pagopa/cgn-onboarding-portal-frontend/README.md

 ## Login in localhost
 As soon as the dashboard is up and running, you will see a landing page where you should login.
 Choose what kind of login do you want (login as Operator or login as Admin).
-After that you logged in successfully, you will be redirected to UAT environemnt dashboard, so in this case you need to retrieve the token generated in UAT and put it in localhost env, to do so you have to:
+After that you logged in successfully, you will be redirected to UAT environemnt dashboard, in this case you need to retrieve the token generated in UAT and put it in localhost env, to do so you have to:
 - Open the browser inspect console and type the following snippet:
 ```js
 const dialog = window.document.createElement("dialog");